Save up to 25%… Shop Our Birthday Sale Now!

 Fortunately, as we mentioned before, none of the Trametes versicolor look-alikes are poisonous.
 But do they have any health benefits when consumed?

-One study has identified Stereum ostrea as having antibacterial and antifungal activity against certain pathogens.
+One study has identified Stereum ostrea as having antibacterial and antifungal activity against specific agents.
 The study highlights that this fungus “has long been used for folk remedies even without any knowledge of which compounds are responsible.
-The ethnobotanical uses of this mushroom to heal both human and plant diseases have been accumulated but scientific evidences are not yet well known” (1).
+The ethnobotanical uses of this mushroom to help manage both human and plant disorders have been accumulated, but scientific evidence is not yet well known” (1).

 Research on the turkey-tail lookalikes is still limited.
 True turkey tail, on the other hand, is one of the most studied mushrooms in the scientific world, so we can be more certain of its health-supporting properties.